Jo-Wilfried Tsonga: 2013: French Open semifinal, 10th title

-Rather than entering an ATP-recognised event, Tsonga opted for the 2013 Hopman Cup, where he was paired with Mathilde Johansson.
-France first faced Spain.
-Tsonga defeated Fernando Verdasco, but Johansson lost her singles, and the pair lost the doubles.
-Tsonga next played USA.
-Jo demolished John Isner, but in similar fashion, Johansson lost to Venus Williams, and the pair lost to the Americans in the mixed doubles.
-Lastly, France faced South Africa.
-Tsonga beat Kevin Anderson, before Johansson lost to Chanelle Scheepers, and the pair was forced to retire in the doubles with Tsonga injured.
-France finished bottom of their group, but despite the injury, Jo was declared fit for the 2013 Australian Open, where he reached the quarterfinals but lost a thrilling five setter against Roger Federer.
+At 2013 Hopman Cup he was paired with Mathilde Johansson.
+Tsonga defeated Fernando Verdasco, John Isner and Kevin Anderson.
+France finished bottom of their group, but despite injuring himself at Hopman Cup, Jo was declared fit for the 2013 Australian Open, where he reached the quarterfinals but lost a thrilling five setter against Roger Federer.

-In Rotterdam, Tsonga made a surprising first-round exit against young Dutchman Igor Sijsling.
+In Rotterdam, Tsonga made a surprising first-round exit against Igor Sijsling.
 Tsonga then played in the Open 13 in Marseille.
 In the quarterfinals, he saved five match points to edge Bernard Tomic, and then rolled over his countryman Gilles Simon in the semifinals.
 In the final, Tsonga saved a match point and overcame top seed Tomáš Berdych in three sets for his 10th ATP World Tour title.

 At the French Open, Tsonga gained a decisive straight-set quarterfinal victory against Roger Federer, making Tsonga the first French player to reach the semifinals since Gaël Monfils in 2008, as well as only the second player after Rafael Nadal to have beaten Federer at both Wimbledon and the French Open.
 Tsonga was then defeated in straight sets by David Ferrer.

 Following a run to the semifinals at Queen's, where Tsonga lost to the eventual champion, Andy Murray, Tsonga then competed at Wimbledon, where he was a two-time semifinalist.
 He retired in the second round against Ernests Gulbis.
 He missed the entire North American swing, including the US Open for the second time in four years, due to the injury.

 Tsonga then made a comeback at Metz, reaching the final but losing to compatriot Gilles Simon.
-At the 2013 BNP Paribas Masters, Tsonga was the eighth seed, but lost his first match to Kei Nishikori, thus ruling him out of contention for the ATP World Tour Finals and capping off a disappointing season for Tsonga.
+At the 2013 BNP Paribas Masters, Tsonga lost his first match to Kei Nishikori, thus ruling him out of contention for the ATP World Tour Finals and capping off a disappointing season for Tsonga.